 Hansel offered Gretel what little bread was left.

-"Is this what you have been dropping on the ground?"
-Gretel asked.
+"This is not what you have been dropping on the ground," Gretel remembered.

 "I dropped most

 of our skipping stones last time.
 Mother led us down a different route today and that stupid bird must’ve stolen all of those stones.
 The breadcrumbs will be here in the morning and we can

 follow them on our return home," Hansel replied.

 "In the morning?
 Hansel!
 I will not stay here overnight," Gretel stated.
 Then thinking about Hansel's panic last night, Gretal began, "What about wolves?
 What about –"